Python: An Introduction

 Assignment Statements

 The most basic statement in many programming languages is the assignment statement.
-This is equivalent to the “set” block in Snap – it assigns a new value to some variable.
+It assigns, or puts, a new value into some variable.
 In Python and many other textual programming languages, the “=” (equals) symbol is used to indicate assignment.
 Note that this is different from algebra!
 The “=” symbol is NOT a declaration of equality, and it is NOT a conditional test to see if the two sides are equal, it is an ACTION that assigns the value on the right hand side as the new value of the variable on the left hand side.

 The value on the right hand side might come from a number, another variable, some expression, or a function return value.
 The expression can even involve the same variable that is on the left – in that case the current value of the variable is used on the right hand side, and then the resulting value of the expression becomes the new value of the variable.